gaapt/libertr/README.md

 ### Review

   This is a manual for the modern liberty-seeker individual.
-Based on consensus, decentralization and rationality, it tries to describe realities and solutions for one's life.
+Based on consensus, decentralization and rationality, it tries to provide resources to help one understand his/her surroundings

 ### Assumptions